LukasWoodtli/WebPage/pelican/content/system_construction.md

 - Stacks organized as Heap Blocks
 - Stack check instrumented at beginning of procedure
 - Stack expansion is possible
-- Possiblities to expand stack:
+- Possibilities to expand stack:
     1. Allocate more memory for stack, copy old stack to beginning of new (pointers to stack need to be updated `VAR` parameters)
-    2. Manage stack in a linked list, link to new portion of stack from the old one: `ReturnToStackSegment` funtion needed to go back to previous stack segment
+    2. Manage stack in a linked list, link to new portion of stack from the old one: `ReturnToStackSegment` function needed to go back to previous stack segment

 ##### Interrupts